hildenborg/m68k-atari-dev/extras/README.md

 ## vscode_hatari_mintelf:
 This example is the same as vscode_hatari but uses the mintelf toolchain.

+## vscode_real_atari:
+This example is the same as vscode_hatari but connects to a RS232 cable connection to a Atari computer.
+It will also transfer the executable over the RS232 connection (slow) before execution.

 ## gdb-extensions
 Gdbserver communication can be extended using stand-alone program code.
 TSR (Terminate and stay resident) programs, can be run before gdbserver is started and provide with all the methods needed